Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Make changes

 To see Git in action, you need to make some changes in your repository.
-Try it by creating a new R script file in the directory where you cloned your new project.
+Try it by creating a new file in the directory where you cloned your new project.
+You can do that using the Text editor (gedit), or from the terminal using the touch command.

-Once you are done, go back to Git GUI.
-If you closed the window, you can get back to your repository by launching Git GUI and clicking on its path in the Open Recent Repository list.
-If you did not close it, click the Rescan button.
+Once you are done, go back to Git Cola.
+If you closed the window, you can get back to your repository by launching Git Cola and clicking on its path in the list.
 You will see some changes:

 Changes pending in Git GUI